Profit Through Purpose

 • ST MUNGO'S

 Our partnership with St Mungo’s focuses primarily on scaling their social enterprise ‘Real Lettings’ through a series of private rented sector (PRS) property funds to provide ‘move-on’ accommodation for homeless individuals and families.
-It is our most significant partnership to date and a real example of how investors and charities can behave like peers rather than transactional adversaries.

 • The South West Academic Health Science Network (SW AHSN)